orenz/azauth/README.md

    If you use session, the session object will also holde the user profile under ```req.session.azAuth```

-   # Completer server example that will work anywhere out of the box
+   # Complete server example that will work anywhere out of the box
    ```
     const express = require('express')
     const app = express()